Quickback Docs

 Rules

-• Every resource MUST have at least one ownership scope OR exception: true
+• Every resource MUST have at least one tenant predicate OR { exception: true } OR a PUBLIC route

 They represent opposite intentions:

-• Ownership scopes = "Generate tenant WHERE clauses to isolate data"
+• Tenant predicates = "Generate tenant WHERE clauses to isolate data"

 Combining them would be contradictory — you can't both isolate and not isolate.
 (Note: soft-delete filtering is independent of this decision, see above.)